Closure of The Memory Tree

 There are many pieces of old farm equipment dotted around the Centre, much of it donated to us over the years.

 Ducks and Ponds

-Each year we breed some more ducks of our own - from our own eggs and also buying in some new stock.
+Each year we breed some more ducks of our own - from our own eggs as well as buying in new stock.
 It is always lovely to see what hatches and watch them grow up.

-To give our ducklings a chance of survival we collect eggs from the islands in Spring and incubate them.
+To give our ducklings the best chance of survival, we collect eggs from the islands in Spring and incubate them.
 When the ducklings hatch we keep them in a nursery pen (which also acts as our "hospital" area too) until they can fend for themselves.

 Information and Caution

-As a Jinney Ring duck I love to welcome visitors - specially when rewarded with corn!
+As a Jinney Ring duck I love to welcome visitors - especially when rewarded with corn!
 (Situated in the doorway of the conservatory, small charge applies.)
-We all love bread too of course, but we know it is not very good for us.
+We all love bread too of course, but we know it's not very good for us.
 (They say there are no nutrients and it goes straight through us!)

 We are quite a varied bunch and revel in our diversity!
-We do inter breed but you can still see Runner, Aylesbury, Pekin, Appleyard and Cayuga ducks as well as the wild Mallards in amidst the throng.
-We are very lucky and get to live in these lovely gardens complete with the two swimming ponds!
-Most nights we go inside to sleep in the large pen by the gazebo, although sometimes we take a chance and are dirty stop outs.
-There are however many dangers in the garden, especially at night - the fox is quite often about as are birds of prey.
+We do inter-breed but you can still see Runner, Aylesbury, Pekin, Appleyard and Cayuga ducks, as well as wild Mallards in amidst the throng.
+We are very lucky that we get to live in these lovely gardens, complete with the two swimming ponds!
+Most nights we go inside the large pen by the gazebo to sleep, although sometimes we take a chance and are dirty stop outs.
+There are however many dangers in the garden, especially at night - the fox is quite often about, as are birds of prey.

 * Feed us corn, we love it!!
 Feed it on the grass though as it sinks to the bottom if you throw it in the pond.